Curriculum - see below for information

 School meals are cooked on the premises by Citywide Catering.
 A selection of hot and cold foods is available each day and a three week menu, which complies with healthy school food standards, is followed.
 Special dietary requirements can be catered for.
 Milk and water are available at lunchtime.
 Your child may bring a packed lunch from home if you prefer.
 All children eat together, irrespective of their meal type.

 Milk is available and is ordered on a termly basis.
 Children are allowed to bring a piece of fruit to eat at break times.
-They can pre-order toast, which is available at morning break.
 Please do not send sweets, chocolate or fizzy drinks into school.